aiven/aiven-docs/docs/products/kafka/howto/manage-acls.md

   and clusters.

 :::note
-ACL restrictions currently do not apply to Kafka REST.
-Rules are applied based on the username and topic names, but there are no restrictions on consumer group names.
+ACL restrictions are controlled by a flag in the service's user configuration.
+By default, ACLs do not apply to Kafka REST.
+If the flag is enabled, all ACLs are applied to Kafka REST in the same way as they are for other interfaces.

-Support for extending these restrictions to Kafka REST is under development.
 :::

 ## Add a Kafka-native ACL entry